Skip to content

-Student work by Jessica Geis
+Student work: Jessica Geis

-Other skills and qualifications to be an illustrator include:
+Skills and qualifications to be an illustrator include:

 1. Visual talent

 Needless to say, you need innate affinities and sensibilities for the visual arts.
-You should have high-level drawing skills, as well as the ability to sketch, communicate visually and think in a highly imaginative way.
+You should have high-level drawing skills, as well as the ability to sketch, communicate visually, and think in a highly imaginative way.
 An eye for detail is also important, along with creative problem-solving skills.
 The work of an illustrator involves the constant refining of concepts and design to achieve a final look.

-Part of learning illustration is practising different visual styles so that you are adaptable and able to work in a variety of genres.
+"Part of learning illustration is practising different visual styles so that you are adaptable and able to work in a variety of genres."

-Over time you'll develop your own unique style of design based on your interests and personal aesthetic.
-Once you have evolved within your particular genre your own interpretation of its visual style will be your biggest selling point.
+Over time, you'll develop your own unique style of design based on your interests and personal aesthetic.
+Once you have evolved within your particular genre, your own interpretation of its visual style will be your biggest selling point.

 2. Sketching skills

-tatumly-tatumcito-adid-elf-lineworkIllustration student Tatum Cito's sketch of Elvin Shapeshifter.
+tatumly-tatumcito-adid-elf-lineworkIllustration student Tatum Cito's sketch, Elvin Shapeshifter.

 tatumly-tatumcito-adid-elf-finalFinal rendering of Elvin Shapeshifter by Tatum Cito.